-The Gemara in Tractate Shabbos tells us that a Sadducee (heretic) observed Rava engrossed in Torah study to such a degree that he was not aware that his hand was wedged under his foot - thus causing it to bleed.
-The heretic said to Rava, "You impulsive people!
-Just as in the past your mouth spoke before your ears listened, you are behaving in a similar impulsive manner - not thinking about the consequences of your behavior."
 Initially at Sinai when G-d offered the Torah to the Jewish people their response was Naaseh V'nishmah (we will do and we will listen).
 They had accepted the Torah unequivocally - regardless of the extent of the obligation.
 The Sadducee had criticized our ancestors at Sinai for behaving irresponsibly by accepting something upon themselves even though they were not aware of the degree of obligation it entailed.
 Rava responded, "The Jewish people accepted G-d's Torah with a pure and trusting heart because one who loves another assumes that the one he loves would not burden him with more than he can assume.
 Therefore, we accepted His Torah unequivocally because of our faith and trust in Him."

-As it is written in Mishlei (Proverbs), "The innocence of the just will guide them but the corruption of the faithless will despoil them."
+Mishlei (Proverbs): "The innocence of the just will guide them but the corruption of the faithless will despoil them."
 Rava was able to immerse himself in his Torah study, to the point that he was oblivious to his surroundings, because of his trust in G-d.
 Rava understood that G-d would not allow any harm to come to him when he was engaged in Torah study.
 However, the Sadducee, on the other hand, who did not have a trusting heart or faith in Hashem, would not merit G-d's protection.
 What causes one to be trusting in G-d?
 Contrastingly, what causes one to be suspicious of Him?

 Human beings naturally have many needs and thus feel insecure because of their concern that they may not be able to fulfill them.
 It is when one focuses on his own needs and insecurities that he becomes suspicious.
 Whereas, one whose heart is filled with love for G-d does not focus on himself but rather on Hashem.
 The Jewish people at Sinai had an unusual level of love for Hashem because of their understanding of what they meant to him.
 Therefore, they had no concern that their needs would not be addressed.
 It is comparable to a child who has always been provided for by his father without fail.
 That child will not be concerned that his father will stop providing.
-When one knows that Hashem has provided for him - even in the most unusual circumstancesthat person will not suspect that Hashem will offer him anything that would be beyond his capacity.
+When one knows that Hashem has provided for him - even in the most unusual circumstances that person will not suspect that Hashem will offer him anything that would be beyond his capacity.

-The Gemara in Tractate Megillah tells us that one merits Torah through Divine Assistance.
+Gemara in Tractate Megillah: One merits Torah through Divine Assistance.
 In order to merit Divine Assistance one must have a relationship with Hashem, which comes about through trust.
 If one is distracted while studying Torah because of his concern for his material needs, he is failing in an area, which is fundamental to the acquisition of Torah.
 The Jewish people only merited the Torah because of their unswerving faith in Hashem.
 If we are to be the proper receptacle to receive the Torah at a special level, we must have that unconditional trust and faith in Hashem.